developer-zebra/developer-zebra-site/src/emdk-for-xamarin/6-0/guide/about/index.md

  * enum `OcrBVariant` in `ScannerConfig` - Allows selection of OcrB font variants
  * `ocrAVariant` parameter in `ScannerConfig.DecoderParams.OcrA` to set OcrA font variant.
 Font variant sets a processing algorithm and default character subset for the given font.
 Selecting the most appropriate font variant optimizes performance and accuracy.
  * `ocrBVariant` parameter in `ScannerConfig.DecoderParams.OcrB` to set OcrB font variant.
 Selecting the most appropriate font variant optimizes performance and accuracy.
-  * `OcrParams` class in ScannerConfig adds the following parameters to configure decoding OCR barcodes:
+  * `OcrParams` class in ScannerConfig adds the following parameters to configure decoding OCR barcodes: <br>
-    * `inverseOcr` - Changes the OCR behavior for white or light words on a black or dark background.
+    &nbsp;&nbsp;&nbsp; • `inverseOcr` - Changes the OCR behavior for white or light words on a black or dark background. <br>
-    * `ocrLines` – Allows selection of the number of OCR lines to decode.
-Supports OCR variants such as those for visas, TD1, and TD2 ID cards that automatically set the appropriate number of OCR lines.
+    &nbsp;&nbsp;&nbsp; • `ocrLines` – Allows selection of the number of OCR lines to decode.
+Supports OCR variants such as those for visas, TD1, and TD2 ID cards that automatically set the appropriate number of OCR lines.<br>
-    * `maxCharacters` – Allows selection of the maximum number of OCR characters (including spaces) per line to decode.
-Strings of OCR characters greater than the maximum are ignored.
+    &nbsp;&nbsp;&nbsp; • `maxCharacters` – Allows selection of the maximum number of OCR characters (including spaces) per line to decode.
+Strings of OCR characters greater than the maximum are ignored. <br>
-    * `minCharacters` – Allows selection of the minimum number of OCR characters (not including spaces) per line to decode.
-Strings of OCR characters less than the minimum are ignored.
+    &nbsp;&nbsp;&nbsp; • `minCharacters` – Allows selection of the minimum number of OCR characters (not including spaces) per line to decode.
+Strings of OCR characters less than the minimum are ignored. <br>
-    * `quietZone` - Changes the quiet zone to be considered with OCR capture.
+    &nbsp;&nbsp;&nbsp; • `quietZone` - Changes the quiet zone to be considered with OCR capture. <br>
-    * `template` - Changes the template to be used with OCR capture.
+    &nbsp;&nbsp;&nbsp; • `template` - Changes the template to be used with OCR capture.
 Templates are used to precisely match scanned OCR characters to a desired input format.
-Carefully constructing an OCR template eliminates mis-decodes.
+Carefully constructing an OCR template eliminates mis-decodes.<br>
-    * `orientation` - Specifies the orientation of an OCR string to be read
+    &nbsp;&nbsp;&nbsp; • `orientation` - Specifies the orientation of an OCR string to be read.<br>
-    * `subset` – Allows selection of a custom group of characters in place of a preset font variant
-    * `checkDigitModulus` - Sets the check digit modulus value for OCR Check Digit Calculation
+    &nbsp;&nbsp;&nbsp; • `subset` – Allows selection of a custom group of characters in place of a preset font variant. <br> &nbsp;&nbsp;&nbsp; • `checkDigitModulus` - Sets the check digit modulus value for OCR Check Digit Calculation. <br>
-    * `checkDigitMultiplier` - Sets OCR check digit multipliers for the character positions.
+    &nbsp;&nbsp;&nbsp; • `checkDigitMultiplier` - Sets OCR check digit multipliers for the character positions. <br>
-    * `checkDigitValidation` - Allows selection of check digit validation scheme
+    &nbsp;&nbsp;&nbsp; • `checkDigitValidation` - Allows selection of check digit validation scheme.<br>
-* New `PresentationModeParams` class in `ScannerConfig.ReaderParams.ReaderSpecific.ImagerSpecific` to set presentation mode behavior:
+* New `PresentationModeParameters` class in `ScannerConfig.ReaderParams.ReaderSpecific.ImagerSpecific` to set presentation mode behavior:
  * `sensitivity` - Allows the user to set the value for sensitivity during the scanning session
  * enum `PresentationModeSensitivity` in ScannerConfig - Allows selection of values for sensitivity between LOW, MEDIUM and HIGH.
 * New `BarcodeManager.DeviceIdentifier` enum for selection of newly supported RS5100 Bluetooth scanner